zhouzyzyzyzy/First-Code/readme.txt

-ALL the codes are only just for recording and learning.
-Do not do anything else.
+ALL the codes are only for recording and learning.
+Do not do anything else !!!